NREL/HPC/MachineLearning/ReinforcementLearning/reinforcementlearning.md

 ## Run OpenAI Gym on a single node/single core

-Test your installation by running a small example using one of the standard Gym environments (e.g. `CartPole-v0`).
+Login on your Eagle account, create a new Anaconda environment as described in the [tutorial repo](https://github.com/erskordi/HPC/blob/HPC-RL/languages/python/openai_rllib/README.md), and test your installation by running a small example using one of the standard Gym environments (e.g. `CartPole-v0`).

-Activate Anaconda enironment and start a Python session
+Activate the Anaconda enironment and start a Python session
 ```
 module purge
 conda activate /scratch/$USER/conda-envs/myenv